-A H DELO CORDORATION For XX/241-1 For All A. H. BELO CORPORATION The Board of Directors recommends a vote " FOR " the following nominees: Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors Nominees John A. Beckert Robert W. Decherd Tyree B. Miller James M. Moroney III The Board of Directors recommends a vote "FOR" the following proposals: For Against Abstain 2.
-Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm.
-3. Approval of the material terms for performance - based awards under the A. H. Belo 2008 Incentive Compensation Plan.
-4. Approval of an advisory resolution on executive compensation (say-on-pay).
-NOTE: Any other matters that may properly come before the meeting or any adjournment(s) thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN J BOX1 Date Signature (Joint Owners) Date J .
-50.1 Dute Signatic (Solit Owners) Duit
+TO VOTE, MARK BLOCKS BELOW IN BLUE M81772-P60285-Z64857 ONLY WHEN SIGNED AND DATED.
+UR RECORDS RTION ONLY A. H. BELO CORPORATION The Board of Directors recommends a vote " FOR " the following nominees: 1.
+Election of Directors Nominees 01) Ronald D. McCray 02) James M. Moroney III For All Withhold All For All Except To withhold authority to vote for any indiv nominee(s), mark "For All Except" and wri number(s) of the nominee(s) on the line be ite the - The Board of Directors recommends a volume of the appointment of KE MG LLP as the Compan y's indepen ndent registered public accounting firm. on any other matters that may properly come b efore the mee For D ting Against Abstain Please sign exactly as your name(s) appea attorney, executor, administrator, or othe such.
+Joint owners should each sign perso corporation or partnership, please sign in by authorized officer. fiduciary, j nally.
+All h please give f olders must s ull title as sign.
+If a 1 Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) I Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Company's 2014 Proxy Statement, Annual Report for Year Ended December 31, 2013, Map and Notice to Plan Participants are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Company's 2015 Proxy Statement, Annual Report for Year Ended December 31, 2014, Map and Notice to Plan Participants are available at www.proxyvote.com.